aniketvarma/rust-directory-lister/README.md

 - 📝 Long format showing file sizes and dates
 - 📏 Human-readable file sizes (like 2.5M instead of 2621440)
 - 🎨 Directories displayed in green
-- 🔒 Shows Windows file attributes (READONLY, HIDDEN, SYSTEM, ARCHIVE) or Unix permissions
+- 🔒 Shows Windows file attributes (READONLY, HIDDEN, SYSTEM, ARCHIVE) or Unix permissions (only in long format)
 - 🌍 **Cross-platform** - Works on Windows, Linux, and macOS

 ## Installation